The Best Temples in Bangkok – Self-Guided Bangkok Temple Tour

 Wat Saket Opening Hours: 7:00 am – 7:30 pm – 7 days a week

 Wat Suthat sometimes gets overlooked, but don’t be too swift to dismiss this as one of the best temples in Bangkok.
-Once inside look out for lots of the intricate detailing here depicting the life of Buddha.
+Once inside look out for loads of intricate detailing here depicting the life of Buddha.

 Historically, during the Brahmin ‘thanksgiving’ ceremony which happened after the rice harvest, the young men in the area would swing on the err….swing.